 The best vegan Caesar Dressing, a WFPB salad dressing recipe made with tahini, garlic, lemon, nutritional yeast and a sprinkling of salty capers.
 Creamy, oil-free, egg-free, no anchovies and 100% whole food Plantricious.

-Vegan Caesar Dressing without the Anchovies!
+Vegan Caesar Dressing Without the Anchovies!

 A salad dressing that’s finally good for you, no eggs, no oil and no dairy.

-About the Vegan Caesar Dressing:
+About the Dressing

 - Dressing Uses – You can use this Caesar dressing to dress any leafy greens you like.
 I mixed the classic crunchy romaine with some sprouts but any micro greens, baby arugula, spinach and baby kale make a great addition.